patrickvorgers/Home-Assistant-Import-Energy-Data/README.md

 				- Contains the lowest resolution production data available (for instance: day resolution).
 				- Not needed in case that there is no gas usage
 				- Not needed in case that there is only one resolution available.
+			- ```water_high_resolution.csv```
+				- Contains the highest resolution production data available (for instance: hour resolution).
+				- Not needed in case that there is no water usage
+			- ```water_low_resolution.csv```
+				- Contains the lowest resolution production data available (for instance: day resolution).
+				- Not needed in case that there is no water usage
+				- Not needed in case that there is only one resolution available.

 #### Home Assistant preparation
 - Create a backup of the Home Assistant database